 Craftsman-style architecture, stained glass lanterns and plush booths create a cozy ambiance at AR Valentien .
 The urbane decor also includes artwork by the restaurant’s namesake, an early 20th-century California artist noted for his botanical watercolors.
 Emphasizing local ingredients, the menu changes seasonally at this elegant farm-to-table restaurant, the main fine-dining option at La Jolla’s renowned AAA Five Diamond golf resort, The Lodge at Torrey Pines .

-Local food providers like Crows Pass Farm and Chino Farms supply Nine-Ten with some of the fresh ingredients needed to make “evolving California cuisine” a happy addiction for La Jolla residents.
+Local food providers like Crows Pass Farm and Chino Farms supply NINE-TEN Restaurant & Bar with some of the fresh ingredients needed to make “evolving California cuisine” a happy addiction for La Jolla residents.
 Located in Grande Colonial hotel, the upscale restaurant has garnered acclaim for its artistically plated entrées and desserts—both of which are best enjoyed al fresco, while taking in the sights and sounds of busy Prospect Street.

-Also on Prospect Street is George’s at the Cove - California Modern , on the lower level of George’s at the Cove.
+Also on Prospect Street is George’s at the Cove .
 Often heralded as one of the area’s best places to eat, the establishment garners acclaim thanks to innovative modern American fare and a chic dining room with some seriously stunning views of the Pacific Ocean.
-If you can’t snag a reservation at California Modern, try George’s Bar, one level up, which offers a casual menu and the same awesome panorama of La Jolla Cove.
+If you can’t snag a reservation at George's at the Cove, try George’s Bar, one level up, which offers a casual menu and the same awesome panorama of La Jolla Cove.

 San Diego's Little Italy is home to Nonna + Zucchero , a popular café serving panini sandwiches, pizza, and a few pasta and risotto dishes.
 In the evening, the menu features entrées with chicken, veal and seafood.
 You must try one of the many desserts made daily on the premises, which include tempting cakes, marzipan creations, ice cream and gelato.